nawabahmadreshi/documentation/pages/marketing-channels/google-search-install-ads.md

 1. Grab your app's iTunes App Store URL and fill it into the **Final URL** field of your ad setup
 1. Expand the `Ad URL options`. and place your Branch Ad link from the first section in the **Tracking template** field.
 Ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.) which should be automatically generated on your Branch dashboard.

-{% image src="/img/pages/features/google-ads/google-search-install-ads/iOS/full-branch-link.png" half center alt='Example Link' %}
+{% image src="/img/pages/features/google-ads/google-search-install-ads/iOS/full-branch-link.png" 3-quarters center alt='Example Link' %}

-{% image src="/img/pages/features/google-ads/google-search-install-ads/iOS/adwords-configuration.png" half center alt='Example Adwords Config' %}
+{% image src="/img/pages/features/google-ads/google-search-install-ads/iOS/adwords-configuration.png" 3-quarters center alt='Example Adwords Config' %}

 {% protip %}